-The tropospheric flow over the NAE region is described in terms of seven year-round weather regimes defined in Grams et al. (2017) based on six-hourly data for the period 1979 - 2019 using 1.0° horizontal resolution (Figure A1).
-As for the canonical seasonal definition using four regimes (e.g. Michelangeli et al., 1995; Michel and Rivière, 2011; Ferranti et al., 2015; Charlton-Perez et al., 2018), the mean patterns of the seven regimes are based on a k-means clustering in the phase space spanned by
+The tropospheric flow over the NAE region is described in terms of seven year-round weather regimes defined in Grams et al. (2017) based on 6-hourly data for the period 1979-2019 using 1.0° horizontal resolution (Appendix Fig. A1).
+As for the canonical seasonal definition using four regimes (e.g., Michelangeli et al., 1995; Michel and Rivière, 2011; Ferranti et al., 2015; Charlton-Perez et al., 2018), the mean patterns of the seven regimes are based on a k-means clustering in the phase space spanned by the leading seven EOFs (explaining 76% of the variance) of 10d low-pass-filtered 500 hPa geopotential height anomalies.
+In addition, we employ a normalized projection (weather regime index $I{WR}$ ) following Michel and Rivière (2011) for each of the seven regimes to define objective and persistent weather regime life cycles and for a filtering of time steps without a clear regime structure ("no regime" category).
+In essence, an active life cycle requires an $I{WR}$ above a certain threshold for at least 5 consecutive days (minimum persistence of an active regime life cycle) and a continuous increase/decrease during the onset/decay phases (see methods of Grams et al., 2017, for details).
+As different life cycles can be active simultaneously, in particular during the onset and decay phases, individual days are attributed to a specific regime life cycle only if $I{WR}$ is also the maximum of all $I{WR}$ .
+The life cycle definition allows for a continuous extension of the weather regime attribution to more recent data without repeating the EOF analysis and clustering (here done for the years 2016-2019).

-- 105 the leading seven EOFs (explaining 76% of the variance) of 10-day low-pass filtered 500 hPa geopotential height anomalies.
-In addition, we employ a normalized projection (weather regime index I{WR}) following Michel and Rivière (2011) for each of the seven regimes to define objective and persistent weather regime life cycles and for a filtering of time steps without a clear regime structure ("no regime" category).
-In essence, an active life cycle requires an I{WR} above a certain threshold for at least 5 consecutive days (minimum persistence of an active regime life cycle) and a continuous increase/decrease during the - 110 onset/decay phases (see methods of Grams et al., 2017, for details).
-As different life cycles can be active simultaneously, in particular during the onset and decay phases, individual days are attributed to a specific regime life cycle only if I{WR} is also the maximum of all I{WR} .
-The life cycle definition allows for a continuous extension of the weather regime attribution to more recent data without repeating the EOF analysis and clustering (here done for the years 2016-2019). - We use this weather regime classification to stratify SSW events according to the large-scale tropospheric flow conditions in the North Atlantic around their onset (see Table 1).
-To do so, we select for each SSW the "dominant" weather regime that is active during at least one 6-hourly time step in a time window \pm 5 days around the onset day (at 0 UTC) of the SSW.
-We consider a weather regime to be dominant if the mean I{WR} in the time window \pm 5 days around the onset reaches a maximum compared to other active regime life cycles.
-Manual inspection of the 25 considered SSW events confirms the unambiguousness of this approach.
-An identified weather regime is required to be dominant for a minimum of 3 days in the considered 10-day 120 paried around the SSW central date - 120 period around the SSW central date.
+We use this weather regime classification to stratify SSW events according to the large-scale tropospheric flow conditions in the North Atlantic around their onset (see Table 1).
+To do so, we select for each SSW the dominant weather regime that is active during at least one 6-hourly time step in a time window $\pm 5$ d around the onset day (at 00:00 UTC) of the SSW.
+We consider a weather regime to be dominant if the mean $I{WR}$ in the time window $\pm 5$ d around the onset reaches a maximum compared to other active regime life cycles.
+Manual inspection of the 25 considered SSW events confirms the unambiguity of this approach.
+An identified weather regime is required to be dominant for a minimum of 3 d in the considered 10 d period around the SSW central date.

-Three of the seven regimes are dominated by a cyclonic 500 hPa geopotential height anomaly ("cyclonic regimes"; cf. Figs. A1ac): the Atlantic Trough (AT) regime with cyclonic activity shifted towards western Europe, the Zonal regime (ZO), and the Scandinavian Trough (ScTr) regime.
-The remaining four regimes are dominated by a positive geopotential height anomaly and are referred to as "blocked regimes" (Figs, A1d-g): Atlantic Ridge (AR), European Blocking (EuBL), Scandinavian Blocking

-(ScBL), and Greenland Blocking (GL).
-125
+Three of the seven regimes are dominated by a cyclonic 500 hPa geopotential height anomaly ("cyclonic regimes"; see Fig. A1a-c): the Atlantic trough (AT) regime with cyclonic activity shifted towards western Europe, the zonal regime (ZO), and the Scandinavian trough (ScTr) regime.
+The remaining four regimes are dominated by a positive geopotential height anomaly and are referred to as "blocked regimes" (Fig. A1d-g): Atlantic ridge (AR), European block-ing (EuBL), Scandinavian blocking (ScBL), and Greenland blocking (GL).

-A potential modulation of the frequency of occurrence of the seven regimes can be understood in terms of the link between the respective regimes and the NAO (Beerli and Grams, 2019, their Figs. 2, 6).
+A potential modulation of the frequency of occurrence of the seven regimes can be understood in terms of the link between the respective regimes and the NAO (Beerli and Grams, 2019, their Figs. 2 and 6).
 While ZO and ScTr project onto NAO+, GL strongly projects onto NAO-.
 EuBL and AT do not project strongly onto either NAO phase.